Jun711/jun711.github.io/_posts/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar.md

 ![CodeStar Production Pipeline Ready](/assets/images/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar/codestar-codepipeline-setup-16-prod-pipeline-build.png)

 ## CodePipeline Approval Stage
-You can also add manual approval stage to enable code review, prevent accidental commits and other reasons.
+You can also add a manual approval stage to enable code review, prevent accidental commits and other reasons.

 If you include a SNS(Simple Notifcation Service) topic ARN, users listed in that ARN will receive an email notification when approval is needed.